Electroceuticals Or Bioelectric Medicine Market

 -

-In February 2023, LivaNova launched SenTiva DUO, an implantable pulse generator for treating drug-resistant epilepsy.
-This device delivers Vagus Nerve Stimulation (VNS) therapy, designed for patients with a dual-pin lead and IPG, offering advanced treatment benefits.
+In February 2023, LivaNova unveiled the SenTiva DUO, an advanced implantable pulse generator designed to treat drug-resistant epilepsy in the Electroceuticals or Bioelectric Medicine Market.
+The device delivers effective Vagus Nerve Stimulation (VNS) therapy, specifically developed for patients using a dual-pin lead and IPG.
+This innovation enhances therapeutic precision and offers improved outcomes for individuals unresponsive to conventional treatments.

 -

-In this report, the Electroceuticals Or Bioelectric Medicine Market has been segmented by Product, Type Of Device, Device, Application, End User and Geography.
+In this report, the Electroceuticals or Bioelectric Medicine Market has been segmented by Product, Device Type, End User, and Geography.

 Implantable Cardioverter Defibrillators